- Nearing the End of Life

 If you are reading this, chances are that you or someone close to you has advanced cancer.
 This probably means that cancer has spread from where it started to other parts of the body, or it has harmed vital tissues and organs.

-At this point, you know that the cancer is not going away and that you probably have limited time to live.
-In fact, your doctor may have told you that no treatment can really help stop your cancer and that you have only a short time left.
+At this point, you know that the cancer is not going away and you probably have limited time to live.
+Your doctor may have even told you that no treatment can really help stop your cancer and you have only a short time left.
 Patients and family members often have questions about what they should expect during these last months of life.
 The information shared here has been written to help answer some of those questions.

 Learning that your cancer is advanced and that treatment is not helping may make you feel lost and afraid.
 This is natural.
 People have many questions, such as:

 - Have I done everything I should have done?